8 Revenue Recognition Subscription Challenges & Fixes

 • Adjustments: Make timely adjustments to recognized revenue based on churn data.

-5. Allocate Revenue Fairly
+5. How to Allocate Revenue Fairly Across Services

 For multi-element arrangements, fairly allocate revenue to each performance obligation: